 - Go to the Financial Check-In portal

-- Proceed through all steps
+- Proceed through all the steps

-- Verify military aid posted correctly
+- Verify that your military aid is posted correctly

-- Save FCI receipt once complete.
+- Save your FCI receipt once complete.

 Additional Financial Check-In Information: